Does Bankruptcy Stop Foreclosure in New Jersey?

 It is important to note that a debtor should avoid defaulting on their payment plan.
 If the debtor defaults, the repayment plan could be revoked, and the debtor will have to pay the original balance of their bills.

 An emergency bankruptcy filing should only be considered as a last resort.
 An emergency filing allows a debtor to file a bare-bones bankruptcy application in an attempt to stall the foreclosure process.
 After the filing has been made, the debtor will have 14 days to file the rest of the information needed to proceed.
 As a bankruptcy filing is highly intensive, the potential for mistakes in this situation is great.

 Contact an Experienced New Jersey Bankruptcy Attorney to Handle Your Case

 If you or a family member need legal assistance to file for bankruptcy, contact an experienced New Jersey bankruptcy attorney today.
-With decades of combined legal experience, the bankruptcy lawyers at Young, Marr & Associates would be honored to help you fight for your home and all the memories that come with it.
-To schedule a free legal consultation to discuss your case, contact Young, Marr & Associates, at (215) 607-2715, or contact us online.
+With decades of combined legal experience, the bankruptcy lawyers at Young, Marr, Mallis & Associates would be honored to help you fight for your home and all the memories that come with it.
+To schedule a free legal consultation to discuss your case, contact Young, Marr, Mallis & Associates, at (215) 607-2715, or contact us online.